 See recommended coverage levels for drivers like you.State Laws & Minimum Coverage

-What is the minimum car insurance you must have?
+What is the right amount of car insurance for me?

 “With today’s medical costs and vehicle repair costs skyrocketing, choosing higher limits will protect your assets and decrease the potential of out-of-pocket expenses in case of an accident,” says Ashleigh Trent, personal lines director and co-founder of TowerStreetInsurance.com.